Stratified noncommutative geometry: Stratified noncommutative geometry

-\begin{remark} As it recurs frequently throughout this paper, for simplicity we refer to ``condition $(\star)$'' without specifying that it is part of \Cref{defn.stratn}. \end{remark}

-\begin{remark} In condition $(\star)$, the upper functor $i_L$ is a monomorphism (in fact it is the inclusion of a closed subcategory, as indicated by the notation), and so if there exists a factorization then it is unique.
-Moreover, if condition $(\star)$ holds, then its factorization is necessarily the right adjoint
+\begin{remark} In the stratification condition, the upper functor $i_L$ is a monomorphism (in fact it is the inclusion of a closed subcategory, as indicated by the notation), and so if there exists a factorization then it is unique.
+Moreover, if the stratification condition holds, then its factorization is necessarily the right adjoint

 this follows from \Cref{lem.equivalent.characterizations.of.alignment}. \end{remark}